ansys/pymapdl/.devcontainer/develop_on_codespaces.rst

 The usage of a in-browser Codespaces is very simple if you are familiar with Visual Code.
 You can do almost anything that you can do in a Visual Code instance installed locally.
-Create, edit and delete files, install extensions, etc.
+For example, you can create, edit, and delete files, or you can install extensions.

-You can connect to your Codespaces from your local IDE, by opening the ``Command palette`` (:kbd:`Ctr/⌘` + :kbd:`Shift` + :kbd:`P`) and selecting ``Open in`` and the name of your IDE.
+You can connect to your Codespaces from your local IDE by opening the **Command palette** (:kbd:`Ctr/⌘` + :kbd:`Shift` + :kbd:`P`) and selecting **Open in** and the name of your IDE.

-Alternatively, you can also go to the PyMAPDL repository, click on ``<> Code`` button, ``Codespaces`` tab and then in the machine you want to connect to.
+Alternatively, you can go to the PyMAPDL repository, click the **Code** button and **Codespaces** tab, and then select the machine that you want to connect to.

-.. note:: If by mistake you close your browser window, your Codespace is still running.
+.. note:: If you mistakenly close your browser window, your Codespace is still running.
-    You can access it again from the PyMAPDL repository, by clicking on the ``<> Code`` button and then ``Codespaces`` tab.
-Then you should see a list of your current (active and stopped) Codespaces.
-Just select the one you want.
+    You can access it again from the PyMAPDL repository, by clicking the green **Code** button and then the **Codespaces** tab.
+You should see a list of your current (active and stopped) Codespaces, where you can select the one that you want.

 .. warning:: Closing the browser window does not stop the Codespace
-    from running, and hence from billing you.
-    You can stop the Codespace environment from the `Command palette` (:kbd:`Ctr/⌘` + :kbd:`Shift` + :kbd:`P`), and then search for `Stop current Codespace`.
+    from running, which means you contibue to be billed.
+Stop the Codespace from the **Command palette** (:kbd:`Ctr/⌘` + :kbd:`Shift` + :kbd:`P`) and then search for ``Stop current Codespace``.

 Limitations
 ===========

 * Codespaces does not allow opening windows for plotting.
-However you can plot to a file, and open it with the ``File explorer`` tab.
+However, you can plot to a file and then open it from the **File explorer** tab.
 * When you open a Codespace from your local IDE, you might lose some configuration.
-  For instance, you might find yourself in a different working directory, or that the python virtual environment is not properly activated.
+  For instance, you might find yourself in a different working directory, or you might see that the Python virtual environment is not properly activated.